Shaimaakamel474/CIPL/README.md

 ## Interpretable reasoning:
 CIPL leverages disentangled class prototypes, learned from the training set, as anchors for diagnostic reasoning.
-To visualize the decision process for a given test image, run interpretable_reasoning.py.
+To understand the decision process for a given test image, run interpretable_reasoning.py.
 This will generate a set of similarity (activation) maps that highlight the correspondence between the test image and the prototypes of each disease class, providing insights into the model's reasoning.

 <div align=center>